f-squirrel/f-squirrel.github.io/_posts/2022-09-16-dockerized-cpp-with-vscode.md

 <!-- There are next types of autocompletion mechanisms: -->

-* **Index/parser** based is quite simple: there is an application that parses the code and indexes it, later when autocompletion is triggered, the application looks up for a symbol in the index database.
+* **Index/parser** based is quite simple: there is an application that parses the code and indexes it, later when autocompletion is triggered, the application looks up a symbol in the index database.
 Probably, the most famous implementation is [ctags](https://en.wikipedia.org/wiki/Ctags){:target="_blank"} and its descendants.
 The major problem with such tools is that it is extremely hard to write a good parser for C++ which often makes the index database and cross-referencing between files in a project inaccurate.
 *Index-based tools are agnostic to dockerized builds*.

 * [**Tree-sitter**](https://tree-sitter.github.io/tree-sitter/){:target="_blank"} is a lightweight parser that builds an abstract syntax tree ([AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree){:target="_blank"}) for each source file.
 The tree is used to collect data about text objects in source files, it is stored in a database or a memory and used to provide information for auto-completion.
 Unfortunately, its autocompletion capabilities are quite limited at the moment, mostly because it has no information about the build system and parses every file individually.
 However, it is widely used as a data provider for extended syntax highlighting.